Table of content

 The Card will have an image, a heading, a short description, and a section for meta information in respective order.

-props will supply blog information to our card component. - The
+• The content props will supply blog information to our card component.

-attribute that will use the CSS module for styling. - We will create
+• All the components have className attribute that will use the CSS module for styling.

 1import classes from "./Card.module.css"; 2import MetaInfo from "./MetaInfo"; 3 4function Card({ content }) { 5 const { headline, text, imageSrc, metaInfo, contentUrl } = content; 6 7 return ( 8 <article className={classes.cardContainer}> 9 <a href={contentUrl} target="_blank" rel="noreferrer" className={classes.imageWrapper}> 10 <img className={classes.image} alt="thumbnail" src={imageSrc} /> 11 </a> 12 <div className={classes.heading}> 13 <a href={contentUrl}>{headline}</a> 14 </div> 15 <div className={classes.text}> 16 <p>{text}</p> 17 </div> 18 <>{<MetaInfo metaInfo={metaInfo} />}</> 19 </article> 20 ); 21} 22 23export default Card;